JahJoey/hello-world/README.md

 # hello-world
 Beginning

-Students and self-motivated coder.
+Student and self-motivated coder.
 Hoping to make something to change the world.